website Skip to content

 Sgian Dubh: A small, single-edged knife carried in the stocking as part of conventional Scottish Highland dress.
 The sgian dubh regularly featured difficult carvings and turned into used for each application and ceremonial functions.

-Seax: A unmarried-edged knife with a extensive, directly blade.
-The seax become widely used across Celtic and Germanic cultures and served as each a weapon and a device.
+Seax: An unmarried-edged knife with an extensive, directly blade.
+The seax became widely used across Celtic and Germanic cultures and served as both a weapon and a device.

 These variations replicate the adaptability and innovation of Celtic craftsmen, who created knives to satisfy the diverse wishes of their society.